 These parameters can be configured to ensure that the Eroute only match packets using the specified interface.
-Where Eroutes are linked to Ethernet interfaces it might be necessary to use the "Group" or "Port Isolated" modes, in the Ethernet set up menu.

 IKE config to use when initiator:

 This parameter is used to specify whether the IKE 0 or IKE 1 config is used when the unit is being configured as an Initiator.